 The Prince George’s Room, located in the rebuilt Hyattsville Branch Library, is a noncirculating, local history and genealogy collection.
-Formerly known as the Maryland Room prior to the demolition and reconstruction of the Hyattsville Branch, The collection reopened under the new name of The Prince George’s Room with the reopening of the Hyattsville Branch on March 30, 2022.
+Formerly known as the Maryland Room prior to the demolition and reconstruction of the Hyattsville Branch, the collection reopened under the new name of The Prince George’s Room with the reopening of the Hyattsville Branch on March 30, 2022.
 In addition, the Prince George’s Room also holds in its collection historic newspapers on microfilm, and collects several local, genealogical and historical magazines and journals.

 The Prince George’s Room collection consists of two broad categories of materials, all of which are focused on the history of Prince George’s County and surrounding areas or genealogical topics.
 The first and largest category is the collection of print materials, both books and periodicals housed in the open stack area that is accessible to all researchers anytime the Hyattsville Branch Library is open.
 These materials are cataloged, with a few exceptions.
 See below for instructions on how to view cataloged items in the Prince George’s Room collection in the library catalog.